LearnOnDemandSystems/docs/lod/update-require-security-review-logic-acp-edit-page.md

 ---
-title: "Update Require Security Review Logic on ACP Edit Page"
+title: "Update: Modify ACP (Blessed) to Read Only "
-description: "Introduces new functionality for lab admins with the Security Review permission."
+description: "Introduces new functionality for lab admins with the Security Review permission to make an ACP blessed."
 isPublished: true
 ---